phasorpy/phasorpy/docs/acknowledgments.rst

 Citation
 --------

-If PhasorPy contributes to a project that leads to a publication, please cite
-`doi: 10.5281/zenodo.13862586 <https://doi.org/10.5281/zenodo.13862586>`_.
+If PhasorPy contributes to research that leads to a publication, please cite `doi: 10.5281/zenodo.13862586 <https://doi.org/10.5281/zenodo.13862586>`_.